hypergeek-dev/cipher-forge/README.md

  To avoid any problems caused by incorrect input, I added loops to the code.
 This way, if the user enters something wrong, they are prompted again until they provide the correct input.

 # Accreditation
-Dictionary.com - For the wordlists extracted from their website.<br>
+Dictionary.com - For the wordlists accessed from their website.<br>
 Nordpass.com - For providing the list of 200 most used passwords.<br>
 Iocane.com - For the scale on password strength measured in bits.<br>
 Omnicalculator.com - For the formula on how to calculate Entropy.<br>